jessiezhoumd/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

-**Peer-graded Assignment: Getting and Cleaning Data Course Project (Coursera)
+**Peer-graded Assignment: Getting and Cleaning Data Course Project Getting and Cleaning Data Week 4 by Johns Hopkins University (Coursera)

 *The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.